 The 2024 budget gap estimate of \$21.0 million provided in this report is comparable but higher than the 2024 structural deficit estimate included in the Comptroller's Five-Year Fiscal Forecast that was presented to the County Board in March 2023 (File 23-411).
 The Five-Year forecast projected a gap of \$18.2 million for 2024.
-The increased gap estimate included in this report is primarily related to updates pertaining to the pension and assumptions on compensation.
-Particularly, in April of 2023 the County's pension actuary shared an updated and preliminary estimate of pension costs for 2024.
-This updated included projected pension cost growth of \$4.8 million in 2024 which is higher than what have previously been estimated in the Five-Year Fiscal Forecast.
+The increased gap estimate included in this report is primarily related to updates pertaining to projections and assumptions on compensation, vacancies and turnover rates.